MedX-Media/MedX/CONTRIBUTION-GUIDE.md

 ## what to consider when creating an issue?
-- assignee: Every issue must be assigned to a person. this could be yourself or another team member.
+- assignee: every issue must be assigned to a person. this could be yourself or another team member.
-- deadline: Set a clear deadline for each issue.
-Issues without deadlines will not be prioritized.
+- deadline: set a clear deadline for each issue. issues without deadlines will not be prioritized.
-- tags: apply at least one tag to every issue. use descriptive tags that accurately reflect the issue's nature.
+- tags: apply at least one tag to every issue. use correct tags that accurately reflect the issue's nature.
 for example:
 ---> 'good first issue': suitable for new contributors.
 ---> 'bug': reports a defect or error.